Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Setup

-Now that we have defined our data structure we turn to our estimation goal, i.e., which treatment effect we aim to estimate.
-We use $Y_t^{\overline{a}_t}$ to denote the potential (counterfactual) outcome at time $t$ that would have been observed under a treatment sequence $\overline{a}_t=(a_1,...,a_t)$ (note we have $Y_t^{\overline{a}_T}=Y_t^{\overline{a}_t}$ as long as the future cannot cause the past).
+Now that we have defined our data structure we turn to our estimation goal, i.e., which treatment effects we aim to estimate.
+We use $Y_t^{\overline{a}_t}$ to denote the potential (counterfactual) outcome at time $t$ that would have been observed under a treatment sequence $\overline{a}_t=(a_1,...,a_t)$ (note that we have $Y_t^{\overline{a}_T}=Y_t^{\overline{a}_t}$ as long as the future cannot cause the past).
 In longitudinal causal problems it is common to pursue quantities such as $\E(Y_t^{\overline{a}_{t}})$, i.e., the mean outcome at a given time under particular treatment sequences $\overline{a}_t$; for example one might compare the mean outcome under $\overline{a}_t=\bm{1}$ versus $\overline{a}_t=\bm{0}$, which represents how outcomes would change if all versus none were treated at all times.
-However identifying these effects requires strong positivity assumptions (i.e., that all have some chance at receiving every treatment at every time), and estimating these effects often requires untenable parametric assumptions when there are more than a few timepoints.
+However identifying these effects requires strong positivity assumptions (i.e., that all have some chance at receiving every treatment at every time), and estimating these effects often requires untenable parametric assumptions especially when $t \gg 1$.

-Following \cite{Kennedy17} we instead consider incremental intervention effects, which represent how mean outcomes would change if the odds of treatment at each time were multiplied by a factor $\delta$ (e.g., $\delta=2$ means odds of treatment are doubled).
-Incremental interventions shift propensity scores rather than impose treatments themselves; they represent what would happen if treatment were slightly more or less likely to be assigned, relative to the natural/observational treatment.
-There are a number of benefits of studying incremental intervention effects: for example, positivity assumptions can be entirely and naturally avoided; complex effects under a wide range of intensities can be summarized with a single curve in $\delta$, no matter how many timepoints $T$ there are; and they more closely align with actual intervention effects than their fixed treatment regime counterparts.
-We refer to \cite{Kennedy17} for more discussion and details.
+Following \citet{Kennedy17} we instead consider incremental intervention effects, which represent how mean outcomes would change if the odds of treatment at each time were multiplied by a factor $\delta$ (e.g., $\delta=2$ means odds of treatment are doubled).
+Incremental interventions shift propensity scores rather than impose treatments themselves; they represent what would happen if treatment were gradually more or less likely to be assigned, relative to the natural/observational treatment, in the population.
+Since they are `population-level' effects, they are useful for giving an interpretable picture to understand the overall societal effects, but will likely be less useful than classical deterministic effects for making specific recommendations about optimal treatment.
+Nonetheless, there are a number of benefits of studying incremental intervention effects: for example, positivity assumptions can be entirely and naturally avoided; complex effects under a wide range of intensities can be summarized with a single curve in $\delta$, no matter how many timepoints $T$ there are; and they more closely align with actual intervention effects than their fixed treatment regime counterparts.
+We refer to \citet{Kennedy17} for more discussion and details on the tradeoff between deterministic and incremental intervention effects.